Female Sexual Health Specialist in Atlanta, GA

 If you experience pain during sex, vaginal dryness, or inflammation of your vagina, you may have a sexual dysfunction problem.

-Vaginal Dryness is a common symptom of menopause due to changes in hormone levels.
+Vaginal dryness is a common symptom of menopause due to changes in hormone levels.
 The drop in estrogen levels in women going through menopause can lead to vaginal dryness and painful intercourse.
-While you can make changes in your sex life to help with vaginal dryness, medications or other treatments may be necessary. [link to MonaLisa if applicable]
+While you can make changes in your sex life to help with vaginal dryness, medications or other treatments may be necessary.

 When the vaginal walls have thinned and are dry, it can cause your vagina to be irritated and inflamed.
 This can cause sexual intercourse to be a painful experience, and may cause women to avoid sex.
 A vaginal infection can sometimes be the cause of inflammation.
-Be sure to see your OBGYN if you think you have an infection.
+Be sure to see Dr. Sharma if you think you have an infection.

 Inhibited Sexual Desire